-LG's Android and Windows Phone 7 lineup for the second half of 2011 leaked?Alex Wagner - Deputy Managing Editor, News Desk
+LG's Android and Windows Phone 7 lineup for the second half of 2011 leaked?Alex Wagner - Editorial Director of News and Content

 LG Prada K2, LG Victor

 If you've got a thing for leaked renders of unannounced smartphones, then today is your day, my friend.
 The folks over at Pocketnow have secured images of what they're saying is the remainder of LG's 2011 smartphone lineup and, while the majority of the devices are of the Android variety, there is one Windows Phone 7 handset thrown into the mix.
 There are quite a few products to pore over, so let's break this down bullet point style: